mitre/secure-coding-case-studies/javascript/msccs-8.md

 **Vulnerability:** CVE-2024-43795 – Published 2 October 2024

 The vulnerability in OpenC3 COSMOS occurs when the login() method fails to properly neutralize a user input parameter.
-The user controlled "redirect" parameter is then used to specify what webpage to direct the user to.
+The user controlled `redirect` parameter is then used to specify what webpage to direct the user to.

     vulnerable file: openc3-cosmos-init/plugins/openc3-tool-base/public/js/auth.js